 Choose the paint you use to cover your kitchen cabinet stain colors and old varnish or finish that will provide coverage.
 For a brown style, consider painting white tones, brown, sand and beige.
 The dyes are available in a variety of shades of birch wood and mahogany.
 A sample letter online or in stores can tell you exactly what to buy to produce the desired effect.

-12 Photos Gallery of: Kitchen Cabinet Stain Colors with Brown
+12 Picture Gallery: Kitchen Cabinet Stain Colors with Brown

 If you cannot find the style you have in mind, buying paint and dyes in very small amounts and test them on a piece of plywood.
 Remember that the amount of finish you choose for cleaning affect the shade of brown that produce more than any other factor.
 You will need enough paint to paint the interior, exterior and the frame around the kitchen cabinet stain colors with one hand, unless you plan to leave the insides of the doors unpainted.